eswan18/ethanswan.com/content/posts/2024/2024-07-31-the-interpreter-has-been-crafted/index.md

 ## Slaying Dragons

-Finishing the intepreter was a remarkable feeling.
+Finishing the interpreter was a remarkable feeling.

-As a new software developer (or anyone who writes code), intepreters are a form of magic.
+As a new software developer (or anyone who writes code), interpreters are a form of magic.
 You can't even begin to ponder them; you're too overwhelmed by the complexity of just getting code that works.

 Over time, you start to appreciate the craftsmanship that must go into an application so complex.